 In other words, you can’t swim with humpback whales in the Dominican Republic.

-Interestingly enough, while in tourism money often counts more than sustainability (particularly in the Dominican Republic) and regulations are usually just treated as recommendations (and are not enforced if you pay a little “tip”), the whale watching rules are pretty strictly enforced, which is absolutely supportable.
-If tour operators don’t have a Samaná Bay whale watching license, they get pulled out pretty quickly and if they don’t respect the distancing rules concerning the whales, they get fined and might lose their license.
-This is why whale watching in the Dominican Republic is one of the very few animal encounters in the Dominican Republic I can recommend.
+Interestingly enough, while in tourism money often counts more than sustainability (particularly in the Dominican Republic) and regulations are usually just treated as recommendations (and are not enforced if you pay a little “tip”), the whale-watching rules are pretty strictly enforced, which is absolutely supportable.
+If tour operators don’t have a whale-watching license, they get pulled out pretty quickly and if they don’t respect the distancing rules concerning the whales, they get fined and might lose their license.
+This is why whale watching in the Dominican Republic is one of the very few animal encounters in the country I can recommend.

-All of these rules guarantee that you see a high amount of mammals when going on a whale watching excursion in the Dominican Republic.
+All of these rules guarantee that you see a high amount of mammals when going on a whale watching excursion from Punta Cana.

 The Dominican Republic has two of only a few breeding grounds in the entire North Atlantic.
 One of those is the much more difficult accessible area of Silver Banks between the Dominican Republic and the Turks and Caicos Islands.
 To go on a whale watching tour here, you need to take an expensive 7-day-cruise-expedition, which I have described here a little bit further, as it is allowed to swim with the whales in Silver Banks.